Sup norms of Cauchy data of eigenfunctions on manifolds with concave boundary: Wave front set bounds on Cauchy data of the wave group

 \subsection{Wave front set of the restricted wave kernel}

 The first and simplest piece of information is the wave front set of \eqref{BTW}.
-It follows from \eqref{WFEB} and from standard results on pullbacks of wave front sets under maps, the wave front set of $E_B^b(t, q, q')$ consists of co-directions of broken trajectories which begin and end on $\partial M$.
+It follows from \eqref{WFEB}, and from standard results on pullbacks of wave front sets under maps, that the wave front set of $E_B^b(t, q, q')$ consists of co-directions of broken trajectories which begin and end on $\partial M$.
 That is,

 Here, the superscript $T$ denotes the tangential projection to $B^* \partial M$.
 We refer to Section 2 of \cite{HeZ} for an extensive discussion.
-It follows from \eqref{WF1} that Thus, for $t \not= 0$, the singularities of the boundary trace $\gamma_q^B \gamma_{q'}^B E(t, q, q)$ at $q \in \partial M$ to broken bicharacteristic loops based at $q$ in $\overline{M}$.
+It follows from \eqref{WF1} that Thus, for $t \not= 0$, the singularities of the boundary trace $E_B^b(t, q,q)$ at $q \in \partial M$ to broken bicharacteristic loops based at $q$ in $\overline{M}$.
 When $t = 0$ all inward pointing co-directions belong to the wave front set.

-\begin{remark} One of the principal features of the boundary trace $E_B^b(t, q, q)$ along the diagonal is that the singularity at $t = 0$ becomes uniformly isolated from other singularities, while the interior kernel $E_B(t, x, x)$ has singularities at $t = 2 d(x)$ arbitrarily close to $t = 0$. \end{remark}
+\begin{remark} One of the principal features of the boundary trace $E_B^b(t, q, q)$ along the diagonal is that the singularity at $t = 0$ becomes uniformly isolated from other singularities, while the interior kernel $E_B(t, x, x)$ has singularities at $t = 2 d(x)$ arbitrarily close to $t = 0$.
+Here, $d(x)$ is the distance from $x$ to $\partial M$. \end{remark}